Mayim Bialik: 1987–2009: Child actress and other roles

-Bialik had a recurring role as the high school guidance counselor in ABC Family's The Secret Life of the American Teenager.
-In 2009, Clinton Kelly nominated her for a makeover on TLC's What Not To Wear.
+2010–2019: The Big Bang Theory

 She joined the cast of The Big Bang Theory as Dr. Amy Farrah Fowler in 2010.
 Her first appearance was in the season 3 finale as a potential love interest for the character of Sheldon Cooper (Jim Parsons).
 In season 4, she began as a recurring character playing Sheldon's "friend that's a girl, but not a girlfriend."
 Beginning with the 8th episode of season 4, she became part of the main cast.
-Amy is a neurobiologist, which is related to Bialik's real-life doctorate in neuroscience.
+Amy is a neurobiologist, a field that is related to Bialik's real-life doctorate in neuroscience.
 Bialik's performance in The Big Bang Theory earned her Emmy Award nominations in 2012, 2013, 2014, and 2015 for Outstanding Supporting Actress in a Comedy Series.
 Bialik was one of seven actresses who had a "quirky" personality to audition for the role.
 Before she joined the cast, in the episode "The Bat Jar Conjecture", Raj suggests recruiting the real-life Bialik to their Physics Bowl team, saying "You know who's apparently very smart is the girl who played TV's Blossom.
 She got a Ph.D. in neuroscience or something."
 She is one of the guest stars on the 2014 Steve Carell improvisational sketch show Riot.

 In August 2014, Bialik began hosting a revival of Candid Camera on TV Land along with Peter Funt.
 Her most recent movie appearance was in a Lifetime Christmas movie, The Flight Before Christmas.
 In 2019, Bialik appeared in a commercial for IBM.
 On August 20, 2019, it was announced that she and her new production company, Sad Clown Productions, had signed exclusive contracts with Warner Bros.
 Entertainment.
 Mackenzie Gabriel-Vaught, a former executive at Chuck Lorre Productions, is Sad Clown's head of development.
 Sad Clown Productions, in conjunction with Jim Parsons's That's Wonderful Productions, BBC Studios, and Miranda Hart, executive-produces a starring vehicle for Bialik, Call Me Kat, based on the British series Miranda.
-A co-production of Warner Bros. and Fox Entertainment, it premiered on Fox on January 3, 2021 and was renewed for a second season in May 2021.
+A co-production of Warner Bros. and Fox Entertainment, it premiered on Fox on January 3, 2021, and was renewed for a second season in May 2021.